softwarefactory-project/sf-docs/docs/faqs.rst

     # Reload the previous state:
     /usr/share/sf-config/scripts/zuul-changes.py load

-The periodic and Post pipelines are not dumped by this tool.
+The periodic and post pipelines are not dumped by this tool.

 .. _gerrit-rest-api: